lohi0399/Bunq-Hackathon-Boys/README.md

 Large language models can hallucinate financial facts.
 Telling Claude "the user has €500" and asking "can they afford this?" is unreliable.
 Instead, we fetch the real balance from bunq and do the math ourselves, then pass that result back to the frontend.
 Claude only decides *what the product is and what it costs*.

 **PWA for mobile demo**
 The Lenz AI feature (point camera at products) only makes sense on mobile.
-Making Lenz installable as a PWA means judges can add it to their home screen and use the native camera — no app store required.
+Making Lenz installable as a PWA means judges can add it to their home screen and use the native camera with no app store required.